winksaville/sel4-min-sel4/apps/bootinfo/README.md

-# sel4-min-hw
+# sel4-app-bootinfo

-A minimal helloworld which tests libsel4
+An seL4 application which displays bootinfo and other TBD functionality.